MikaGrootenboer/academic-kickstart/content/authors/admin/_index.md

 ---

 My name is Mika Grootenboer,
-I’m 21 years old and currently a fourth-year Software Engineering student at Rotterdam University.
+I’m 21 years old and currently a consultant at Transfer Solutions, before I completed my bachelor degree as Software Engineering at Rotterdam University.
 In my first two years I mainly focused on working with C# and Python.
 During this time, I worked on multiple small projects given by our university and learned to work in small teams.
 After these two years I started my internship at a small DevOps team and was surprised by the amount of joy I had working with people and learning new information.
 After the internship I decided to follow the Minor Security and the Minor Data Science because I was interested in the safety of applications and in learning what ML implies.
 After these two Minors I conducted my graduation internship at Infopact which I completed.
-Currently I’m starting a new adventure as a consultant at Transfer Solutions.
+After this I started as a Consultant at Transfer Solutions.